Blobfolio/blob-mimes/README.md

 #### Returns

-Returns a MIME database oganized by extension.
+Returns a MIME database organized by extension.

 &nbsp;